lastmjs/redux-store-element/README.md

 # &lt;redux-store&gt;
-A simple Polymer web component that allows a more declarative use of Redux.
+A custom element allowing a more declarative use of Redux.

 # Introduction
 So far the Polymer solutions using Redux that I have seen don't seem to take full advantage of the declarativeness of web components.
 I'm hoping this element solves that problem.